akh13/runutil.sh/README.md

 Now they will move back.

+##stats##

-'stats' Simply pulls the statistics for that server, such as running info, time up, memory usage, and whatnot, from the queried machine.
+Simply pulls the statistics for that server, such as running info, time up, memory usage, and whatnot, from the queried machine.

 `./runutil.sh stats 1`

 Gives statistics for time01

+##Other args##

+It is now possible to specify a project after choosing the failover target.
+To only migrate a specific project to a node, specify the name of the project as PROJ.
+Without this argument, it is assumed that you wish to migrate every job on the cluster, as opposed to just a select subset of jobs.
+For example, in project "bananacheese" we can fail jobs over to the secondary
+nodee:

+`./runutil.sh failover 2 bananacheese`